What is the Thoroughbred Aftercare Alliance?

 An organization that was denied accreditation may re-apply the following year.

-What if a horse from a TAA-accredited aftercare organization is found in an at-risk situation?
+What if a horse from a Thoroughbred Aftercare Alliance -accredited aftercare organization is found in an at-risk situation?

-It is the adopting aftercare organization’s responsibility to get the horse out of harm’s way and the TAA will support their efforts/assist if needed.
-The TAA will review the situation to determine whether the adopter violated their adoption contract or whether the adopting aftercare organization was at fault.
+It is the adopting aftercare organization’s responsibility to get the horse out of harm’s way and the Thoroughbred Aftercare Alliance will support their efforts and assist if needed.
+The Thoroughbred Aftercare Alliance will review the situation to determine whether the adopter violated their adoption contract or whether the adopting aftercare organization was at fault.
 Based on the review’s findings further actions will take place if deemed necessary.

 Why should you continue to support your local aftercare organization?

-The TAA grants provide a limited amount to each organization’s operating budget.
+The Thoroughbred Aftercare Alliance grants provide a limited amount to each organization’s operating budget.
 Aftercare organizations still need to raise additional funds to cover their remaining operating budget and expenses.